Some posts contain compensated links. Please read this disclaimer for more info.

 - 2 diced carrots

-- 3 fresh whole bay leaves (use dried if you have to)
+- 3 whole bay leaves (fresh or dried both work)

 - 1/3 tbsp finely chopped fresh sage (use dried if you have to)